movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Regular file reads use buffers indexed by file logical sector.
 The btrfs `VOP_STRATEGY` read side resolves extent items and fills these logical buffers, including across holes and compressed extents.
 Physical data remains cached on the device vnode.
-The write side will connect this OpenBSD vnode-buffer integration to the implemented sector writer:
+The vnode write side connects this OpenBSD vnode-buffer integration directly to the sector writer:

-* Delayed-allocation and metadata reservations are made before dirtying data.
+* Data and pessimistic metadata reservations are made before tree mutation.
 * The lower writer allocates one sector from a data block group, records its file and physical identity, and retains an immutable transaction-owned payload until commit.